happo/docs/docs/single-sign-on.md

 ---

-To simplify access to Happo you can let users sign in to Happo using your own Identity Provider (IdP) with SAML.
+To simplify access to Happo you can let users sign in to Happo using your own Identity Provider (IdP) using the SAML protocol.
 This guide will provide step-by-step instructions on how to configure different Identity Providers.
 If you can't find your Identity Provider here and the general instructions aren't specific enough to get you through the setup, don't hesitate to reach out to us at support@happo.io and we will provide hands-on assistance.

 ## General instructions